yeniel/CabifyMobileChallenge/README.md

 The concrete implementation of the api client is based in `URLSession`.

 #### Dtos
-I used data transfer object to parse the json of the api responses using the `Codable` protocol
+I used data transfer object to parse the json of the api responses using the `Codable` protocol.

 #### Dto Mapper
-A mapper to map the dtos to domain models
+A mapper to map the dtos to domain models.

 ### Domain Layer
 #### Models